Geoparque Mundial UNESCO

 LOCATION AND ACCESS

-The Risco Carbonero can be reached from the CC-20 road that links Guadalupe with Navatrasierra.
-If we head for the latter village, at kilometre 34.5 a forest track on the right takes us to its summit via the foothills of the Cerro Fortificado.
-It can easily be recognised by the fire protection hut on the top and provides a privileged vantage point.
+Risco Carbonero can be reached from the CC-20 road that links Guadalupe with the village of Navatrasierra.
+At km 34.5, a forest track on the right hand takes us to the top of the crag, passing along the slopes of the Cerro Fortificado (fortified hill).

 ATTRACTIONS OF THE VISIT